What does COMPASS do?

 At regular points during the program a trained healthcare professional will provide you with support, either by phone or online message.

 Can I use COMPASS?

-The COMPASS program is currently being tested in seven NHS healthcare services:
+The COMPASS program is currently being tested in eight NHS healthcare services:

 - The Kidney Clinic (Guy’s and St Thomas’)